klezovics/k8s-practice/scripts/1-compute/README.md

 # Notes
 - All pods in a deployment are identical replicas.
 They CANNOT be different.
+- Pods are the fundamental, everything else are just controllers that manage Pods via a `.spec.template` field.

 # Object types
 - Pod → Smallest deployable unit; one or more containers running together.